maxpeng/cmWalk/readme.md

 # cmWalk

-A python script to generate CMakeLists.txt files for building C/C++ project of embedded system.
+A python script to walk subdirectories of a C/C++ project of embedded system to generate CMakeLists.txt files for building the executable.

 ### References: